GLOBAL MARKETS-Dollar, Chinese shares steady as Europe wobbles

 "Yesterday's slump was too rapid, so many investors didn't have time to flee.
 Many are still seeking an exit.
 The market has risen too much, and too fast, so the confluence of bad news is causing panic selling."

-Prices of German government bonds, a safe haven for money looking for refuge from the Greek worries, rose after an advance extract of a newspaper interview quoted IMF chief Christine Lagarde as saying a Greek exit from the euro was a possibility.
+Euro zone bond markets were focused on fallout from an advance extract of an interview in a German newspaper quoting IMF chief Christine Lagarde as saying a Greek exit from the euro zone was a possibility.

 The Frankfurter Allgemeine Zeitung changed the quote in versions of the interview run in print and online editions on Friday to read: "Nobody would wish a Grexit on the Europeans."